fbpx

 The flavor of a Jonagold is a perfect balance of its parent apples and a perfect snack for any fruit lover.
 The flavor of a Jonagold Apple is very enjoyable on its own as well as in cooked recipes (especially apple pies).
 These apples aren’t overly sweet and are quite refreshing.

-Jonagold apples growing on the tree
+JonaGold Apples growing on the tree

 Growing Jonagold apples